nenoalmeida/chatapp/README.md

 # Elixir/Phoenix Chat Application

  This is my first project using the framework Phoenix.
-The aim is to do an Chat application.
+The aim is to do an Chat Application.

 To start your Phoenix app: